siddhartha-gadgil/DeptWeb/_seminars/2020/2020-10-16-r-venkatesh.md

 website: http://www.math.iisc.ac.in/~khare/algcomb20-21.html
 ---

-The​ affine Demazure modules are the Demazure modules that occur in a level
+The affine Demazure modules are the Demazure modules that occur in a level
 $\ell$ irreducible integrable representation of an affine Lie algebra.
 We call them $\mathfrak{g}$-stable if they are stable under the action of the standard maximal parabolic subalgebra of the affine Lie algebra.
 We prove